momenifi/methodHub/NLP_method/NLP_looking_up_tweets/README.md

 - **Political Science**: Understanding political discourse and public opinion.
 - **Psychological Research**: Analyzing textual data from online forums or therapy sessions.

 ## Repo Structure
+The repository is organized as follows:
+- **Folders**:
+  - `__pycache__`: Contains cached Python bytecode files.
+  - `data`: Stores data used by the method.
+  - `images`: Holds images used in the method or tutorial.
+  - `tmp2`: Contains additional files and data, including stopwords and the `twitter_samples` dataset.

+- **Files**:
-The method contains four sections covering document embeddings, tweet lookup, similarity computation, and hash table creation.
+  - `Looking up the tweets.ipynb`: The main code implemented as a Jupyter Notebook.
+It contains four sections covering document embeddings, tweet lookup, similarity computation, and hash table creation..
+  - `readme.md`: Guideline document providing instructions for using the method.
+  - `utils.py`: Contains essential functions needed for the method's functionality.
+  - `w4_unitest.py`: Unit test file to verify correct execution of the code.

 ## Environment Setup
 Requires Python and the NLTK library.
 Install NLTK using: